BDC Hamburger Icon

 Dive into a specific accounting topic.

-You don’t necessarily need to take an entire course on a topic of interest; you could read a book or view a webinar.
+You don’t always need to take an entire course on a topic of interest; you could read a book or view a webinar.
 This can help you broaden your knowledge and learn how to apply it to accomplish certain objectives without devoting as much time as a course would require.

 Enhance your soft skills.

 To be a truly effective accountant, soft skills such as communication, time management and problem-solving are a must.
 Your human resources department may give training classes in these types of skills or be able to guide you to other resources.
-Business coaches can help in this area and there are also online courses and books on soft skill development.
+Business coaches can help in this area and there are also online courses and books on soft skills development.

 Keep your knowledge of accounting standards up to date.